-Alex Hamilton’s health tech startup ‘DocTap’ is the Uber for doctors making private healthcare more affordable for everyone.
+Alex Hamilton’s health tech startup ‘DocTap’ is the Uber for doctors and a GP service making private healthcare more affordable for everyone.

 “After spending 5 years, I wanted to experience working for myself”